L00Cyph3r/Screeps/docs/creeps.md

 - ### <a name="role-repairer"></a>Repairer

-  Repairers' their main task is repairing closest construction building with less than 100% of it's HP.
+  Repairers' their main task is repairing closest construction building with less than 90% of it's HP.
+When it found a target, it will keep repairing that target until 100% HP is reached.
   Defaults to (in order):
   - [Builder](#role-builder)
   - [Upgrader](#role-upgrader)